hantswilliams/book-healthinformatics-datascience/docs/Ch1/8-notebooks_2.md

 ## Other Notebook Options

-Running notebooks on your local machine requires installing Python and Jupyter, which can be facilitated by tools like Anaconda.
+As previously stated, running notebooks on your local machine requires installing Python and Jupyter, which can be difficult, but made easier by tools like Anaconda.

 Other platforms, such as Amazon SageMaker or IDEs like Visual Studio Code with notebook plugins, offer notebook capabilities with additional features and integrations.

 - Anaconda: [Using Anaconda for Notebooks](https://docs.anaconda.com/ae-notebooks/user-guide/basic-tasks/apps/jupyter/index.html)
 - Private JupyterHub: [Deploying JupyterHub](https://jupyter.org/hub)